linkfluence/radarly-py/README.rst

 >>> RadarlyApi.init(**credentials)
 <RadarlyAPI.client_id=XXXXXXX>

 Then you can explore the Radarly's API with the different objects defined by the client.

-For example, you can explore all informations about you (your projects, your settings...).
+For example, you can explore all information about you (your projects, your settings...).

 >>> from radarly.user import User
 >>> me = User.find(uid='me')